-Enjoy a splendid summer in Iceland and use the long daylights to discover incredible landscapes that will get your head spinning from glaciers to magma chamber and mysterious black sand beaches.
-You will begin the journey “literally” inside a dormant volcano and spend two nights in the capital city of Reykjavik.
-Then, we will move on to the Golden Circle where you can enjoy snorkeling between two continents and admire the region’s most famous waterfalls and geyser.
-Continue driving along the southern coast, there are endless opportunities for outdoor adventures: glacier walk in Skaftafell, a hike in Thormosk, boat ride in the icy Jokulsarlon and many more.
-End your journey with an invigorating thermal bath at Blue Lagoon, relieve those tired legs and go home feeling entirely rejuvenated.
+Enjoy a splendid summer in Iceland and take advantage of the long daylights to discover incredible landscapes that will get your head spinning, from glaciers to magma chamber and mysterious black sand beaches.
+You will begin the journey ‘literally’ inside a dormant volcano and spend two nights in the capital city of Reykjavik.
+Then, move on to the Golden Circle, where you can enjoy an exciting snorkel between two continents and admire the region’s most famous waterfalls and geyser.
+Continue driving along the southern coast, there are endless opportunities for outdoor adventures: glacier walk in Skaftafell, a hike in Thormosk, boat ride in the icy Jokulsarlon, and many more.
+End your journey with an invigorating thermal bath at Blue Lagoon, relieve those tired legs, and go home feeling entirely rejuvenated.

 From the city center, you will be transported away on a scenic helicopter ride over multi-colored rooftops of Reykjavik and the surreal lava landscape of the Blue Mountains.
-Your landing destination is the incredible Thrihnukagigur Volcano which is the only place on earth where you can descend into a volcano and explore its magma chamber.
-The colors lining the inner walls are truly remarkable; fantastic shades of red, orange, yellow and blue that create a stunning kaleidoscopic effect with the volcanic wall.
-The magma chamber is extremely vast and very rare due to its missing magma which according to scientist have solidified in the walls or retreated to the depths of the earth.
+Your landing destination is the incredible Thrihnukagigur, which is the only volcano on earth where you can descend into its magma chamber.
+The colors lining the inner walls are truly remarkable; fantastic shades of red, orange, yellow, and blue that create a stunning kaleidoscopic effect with the volcanic wall.
+The magma chamber is also extremely vast due to its missing magma, which, according to the scientist, has solidified in the walls or retreated to the depths of the earth.
 After the tour, you will take another helicopter ride back to the city.

-Begin your day with a morning drive to Thingvellir National Park, a UNESCO World Heritage Site where the Vikings established the world’s first parliament over 1,000 years ago.
-Today, the national park is covered with sheer natural beauty; dried magma field covered in Icelandic moss, waterfalls pouring from ancient cliffs and some of the clearest water on the planet that you can snorkel in.
-The snorkeling site, called Silfra, is a fissure located between America and Europe tectonic plates which allows you to straddle between the two continents at once.
-Then, we will continue the Golden Circle route to discover the regularly erupting Strokkur geyser and finally, the staggering voluminous Gulfoss Waterfall.
+Begin your day with a morning drive to Thingvellir National Park, a UNESCO World Heritage Site, where the Vikings established the world’s first parliament over 1,000 years ago.
+Today, the national park is covered with sheer natural beauty: dried magma field covered in Icelandic moss, waterfalls pouring from ancient cliffs, and some of the clearest water on the planet that you can snorkel in.
+The snorkeling site, called Silfra, is a fissure located between America and Europe tectonic plates, which allows you to straddle between the two continents at once.
+Then, we will continue the Golden Circle route to discover the regularly erupting Strokkur geyser and the staggering voluminous Gulfoss Waterfall.

 Iceland’s picturesque southern coast is perhaps the main reason why travelers fly all the way to this tiny country.
 This magnificent coast is the epicenter of Iceland’s vast volcanic terrain and has everything that an adventurer could wish for: dramatic cliffs, black lava beaches, traditional farms, massive waterfalls, and Europe’s largest glacier – the immense Vatnajokull.
 On this tour, you will explore two of the most popular waterfalls along the southern coast; Seljalandsfoss and Skógafoss – both cascading at a whopping 60 meters.
 Then, further along the coast, you will make a stop at the hauntingly beautiful Reynisfjara black sand beaches and observe the roaring Atlantic waves crash onto the basalt stacks.
 Dyrhólaey is up on the list.
 Once stood separated from the mainland, this small peninsula is now connected by a bridge and become famous for its tremendous birdlife, a rock arch and glistening Solheimajokull in distance.